siwill22/GPlatesReconstructionModel/README.md

 # GPlatesReconstructionModel

-prototyping for GPlates plate reconstructions as a python class
+*Prototyping for GPlates plate reconstructions as a python class*

-To use, clone the repo and add the main directory to the pythonpath
+- To use, clone the repo and add the main directory to the pythonpath

-Usage examples are available in the test_notebooks directory
+- Usage examples are available in the test_notebooks directory

-Requires:
+## Python Dependencies
+### Required:
 - numpy
 - scipy
 - pandas